tdegeus/cppmat/docs/cppmat_tensor2.rst

   See `tensor2.h <https://github.com/tdegeus/cppmat/blob/master/src/cppmat/tensor2.h>`_ and `tensor2.cpp <https://github.com/tdegeus/cppmat/blob/master/src/cppmat/tensor.cpp>`_

-A specialization of :ref:`cartesian`, that takes advantage of the knowledge that the arrays are fixed-size and small.
+A specialization of :ref:`cartesian`, that takes advantage of the knowledge that the arrays are fixed size and small.
 Also several loops are unrolled.
 All the functionality and names of :ref:`cartesian` are transferable to :ref:`cartesian2` and :ref:`cartesian3`.

 Compared to :ref:`cartesian` the dimension argument must be omitted everywhere.